 Now that you’re educated on the topic, have reasonable goals in mind, and are on the same page with your partner, it’s time to have the conversation with your child.
 When you decide to talk to your child about their drug use, remember to converse, not confront.

-Don’t act on pure emotion or judge them.
+Please don’t act on pure emotion or judge them.
 Just stay calm and try to achieve your goals.
 It’s a good idea to open up the topic by asking your child about their friends, as it will allow you to gain insight into how they feel about drug use without directly confronting them.

-You should also let your kid have input into the expectations and consequences you’ve decided to set for them.
+It would be best if you also let your kid have input into the expectations and consequences you’ve decided to set for them.
 If it feels too much like you’re dictating rules, you could risk losing your child’s respect, and they could continue to take drugs out of defiance.

 - Stay calm